solrudev/Ackpine/docs/building.md

 Other useful tasks provided by third-party Gradle plugins:

-- `:dokkaGenerate`: generates API documentation for the library projects and places it into `docs/api` directory;
+- `:api-documentation:dokkaGenerate`: generates API documentation for the library projects and places it into `docs/api` directory;
 - `apiCheck`: validates public API surface of the library projects against dumps;
 - `apiDump`: dumps public API surface of the library projects;
 - `publishAndReleaseToMavenCentral`: publishes the library projects to Maven Central repository.
 For further information see [plugin's documentation](https://vanniktech.github.io/gradle-maven-publish-plugin/central/#secrets).

-Projects are added to `:buildAckpine`, `:buildSamples` and `:dokkaGenerate` tasks through `dependencies` block in root `build.gradle.kts`.
+Projects are added to `:buildAckpine` and `:buildSamples` tasks through `dependencies` block in root `build.gradle.kts`.

+Projects are added to `:api-documentation:dokkaGenerate` task through `dependencies` block in `build.gradle.kts` of `api-documentation` project.

 To serve documentation website on localhost, execute this command (requires Python 3 and Material for MkDocs to be installed):
 ```